hunterShierman/wlu-social/README.md

 - **File Size Limits**: 5MB maximum for uploads
 - **Protected Routes**: Middleware ensures authentication for sensitive operations

+## 🚀 Deployment

+### Frontend (Vercel)
+The React frontend is deployed on **Vercel** with automatic deployments from the main branch.
+Vercel handles the build process (`npm run build`) and serves the static assets through their global CDN.

+**Configuration:**
+- Build command: `npm run build`
+- Output directory: `dist`
+- Environment variables configured for API URL pointing to the Railway backend

+### Backend & Database (Railway)
+The Express server and PostgreSQL database are both hosted on **Railway**, providing a unified backend infrastructure.

+**Setup:**
+- Node.js server deployed from the `/server` directory
+- PostgreSQL database provisioned through Railway's managed database service
+- Environment variables configured for database connection, JWT secrets, and Cloudinary credentials
+- Automatic deployments triggered on push to main branch

 ---

 ## Disclaimer